A note on set-theoretic solutions of the Yang-Baxter equation: Nilpotent braces

 \section{Nilpotent braces}

 In this section we will investigate the structure of left braces satisfying special conditions.
-For the following result we use a short proof which was provided by Ferran Cedo, which is much better than the original proof, and which in addition allows the removal of the assumption that $A$ is a brace of a finite multipermutation level.
-The original proof of Theorem \ref{sardegna} can be found in \cite{smok1}.
+For the following result we use a short proof which was provided by Ferran Ced{\' o}, which is much better than the original proof from the previous version of this manuscript, and which in addition allows the removal of the assumption that $A$ is a brace of a finite multipermutation level.